algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 We depend on deploy keys to pull source code from your algorithm for building.
 A deploy key is simply an SSH keypair with read-only access to a specific repository.
 Algorithmia securely stores the private key while the public key is shared with GitLab.

-You can obtain the public key for your repository by navigating to your algorithm's settings page and clicking "View Key":

-You'll then be presented with a modal, from which you can copy the public key.
+You can obtain the public key for your repository by navigating to your algorithm's settings page and clicking "View Key".
+You'll be presented with a modal, from which you can copy the public key.

 With the deploy key in hand, simply follow [instructions outlined here](https://docs.gitlab.com/ee/user/project/deploy_keys/#deploy-keys) to restore the public key to your repository.